openid/eKYC-IDA/openid-ida-verified-claims.md

 ## claims Element {#claimselement}

-The `claims` element contains the Claims about the End-User which were verified by the process and according to the policies determined by the corresponding `verification` element descried in the next section.
+The `claims` element contains the Claims about the End-User which were verified by the process and according to the policies determined by the corresponding `verification` element described in the next section.

 The `claims` element MAY contain any of the following Claims as defined in Section 5.1 of the OpenID Connect specification [@!OpenID]